zlogic/mendix-docs/content/en/docs/community-tools/order-exams-in-bulk/manage-exam-admins.md

 ## Introduction

-As an exam admin, you can also manage exam admins per order.
-You can add, edit, or remove admins who control an exam order.
-To do so, go to the **Access Management** page.
+As an exam admin, you can add or remove exam admins who do the exam administrations for an exam order.

 ## Presequites